 However absurd they are, it seems there is always interest in far-fetched conspiracy theories.
 Fantasy seems more interesting than reality to some people.

-Olympic and Titanic: Maiden Voyage Mysteries (2007)
+Olympic and Titanic: Maiden Voyage Mysteries (April 2007) (External Link)

 An article co-authored by Mark Chirnside and Sam Halpern explores some of the navigational aspects of the maiden voyage of Olympic and her ill-fated sister.
 In 2006, it was discovered that there was an error in the time calculation on Olympic’s maiden voyage log card, which meant that Olympic’s average speed was understated and that the new liner performed better than anyone realised at the time.